marcusgia2505/LIONESS_doc/docs/03021_lionessexperiment.rst

 A standard LIONESS experiment can be created in LIONESS Lab and brings along a set of standard features to enable online interactive experiments.
 The build-in features are described here.
 They can be configured when developing an experiment.

 .. note:: This section provides an overview over the general functioning of a LIONESS experiment.
 It does not discuss the details of how to implement these things.
-The details can be found in ....
+The details can be found in `develop`_.

 Principles
 ===========

 For online experimentation (in contrast to normal lab experiments) some principles should be considered which are all implemented in LIONESS expeirments.

+1. Minimize dropouts if possible!
-1. The basic principle for all this is that participants should be kept active and waiting times should not be too long.
+2. The basic principle for all this is that participants should be kept active and waiting times should not be too long.
 2. Dropout of participants are unavoidable.
 Measures should be in place to deal with this.
 3. Matching and assignment of roles and treatments can only be done on-the-fly and not predetermined as the total number of participants varies.
 4. Participants should be able to complete the experiment even if their couterparts dropped out in order to prevent negative feedback by participants which damage the experimenter's reputation.